mlisicki/NeuralKernelBandits/README.md

 ### Datasets ###

-All the datasets can be found in https://archive.ics.uci.edu/ml/index.php, and should be placed under  contextual_bandtis/datasets folder.
+All the datasets can be found in [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/index.php), and should be placed under  contextual_bandtis/datasets folder.

 ### How to run the code? ###
 Run at terminal: